 Pennsylvania casinos closed in mid-March to slow the spread of coronavirus.
 They remained shuttered for over three months.
-When the casinos reopened, they did so with health and safety guidelines from the Pennsylvania Gaming Control Board which included key points such as:
+When the casinos reopened, they did so with health and safety guidelines from the Pennsylvania Gaming Control Board (PGCB) that included key points such as:

-- Markings on the floor to promote social distancing
+- There are markings on the floor to promote social distancing.

 Another major stipulation upon reopening was that poker rooms could not operate due to players handling cards and chips.
 The plan at that time was to continually monitor and adjust according to guidance from the CDC and the Pennsylvania Department of Health.

 Poker players have taken to Twitter, email and even picked up the phone to ask when live poker rooms in Pennsylvania will reopen.

 PGCB Director of Communications Doug Harbach gave this update to Play Pennsylvania today:

 “There has been no alteration to the casino reopening protocols released by the Gaming Control Board in May in which poker rooms were not authorized to operate.
 At the same time, this guideline can be reexamined based on health experts’ guidance.
 Should casinos wish to explore reopening a casino room, it would need to provide plans to do so safely which would be reviewed by the board on a case-by-case basis.”

 A spokesperson for Rivers Philadelphia and Rivers Pittsburgh said that plans for reopening poker rooms are yet to be determined.